thewca/wca-regulations/wca-guidelines-2012.md

 - A1a4) [REMINDER] If a competitor has accidentally been permitted to exceed the time limit, the time limit must be enforced retroactively, and the judge, competitor, and WCA Delegate should be informed (see Regulation 1g2).
 Judges shall always be aware of the time limit for a current attempt (which might depend on previous attempts, in the case of a cumulative time limit).
 - A1a5) [CLARIFICATION] Since it is only required that the original recorded time must be under the time limit, the result for an attempt may be over the time limit after time penalties are assigned.
 - A2c1) [CLARIFICATION] In the past, score cards have been used to cover puzzles while leaving somes sides exposed.
 This is no longer permitted.
-- A3c3) [CLARIFICATION] Although the judge is require to reset the timer for the competitor (see Regulation A3b), the competitor may reset it during inspection if the judge neglected to do so.
+- A3c3) [CLARIFICATION] Although the judge is required to reset the timer for the competitor (see Regulation A3b), the competitor may reset it before/during the inspection phase if the judge accidentally neglected to do so.
-- A6b) [EXPLANATION] The arbitrary value of 0.06 seconds was chosen to accommodate concerns about Stackmat timers.
+- A6b) [EXPLANATION] The arbitrary value of 0.06 seconds was chosen to accommodate concerns about Stackmat timer malfunctions.

 ## Article B: Blindfolded Solving

-- B1b2) [SEPARATE][RECOMMENDATION] Blindfolds should be checked by the WCA Delegate before use in the competition.
+- B1b1) [RECOMMENDATION] Blindfolds should be checked by the WCA Delegate before use in the competition.

 ## Article C: One-Handed Solving

-- C1a) [CLARIFICATION] The competitor may still use both hands during inspection.
+- C1b) [CLARIFICATION] The competitor may use both hands during inspection.
-- C1a) [CLARIFICATION] The competitor is not required to use the same hand for different attempts.
+- C1b) [CLARIFICATION] The competitor is not required to use the same solving hand for different attempts of the same round.
 - C1b2) [REMINDER] Use of the surface is permitted while repairing the puzzle.

 ## Article D: Solving With Feet

-- D1c) [REMINDER] While repairing puzzle defects, other body parts must still not touch the puzzle.
+- D1c) [REMINDER] While repairing puzzle defects, other body parts must not touch the puzzle.

 ## Article E: Fewest Moves Solving

-- E2b) [CLARIFICATION] A competitor may decide to stop his attempt early by handing in a solution before the time limit.
+- E2b) [CLARIFICATION] A competitor may choose to stop his attempt early by handing in a solution before the time limit.

 ## Article H: Multiple Blindfolded Solving

 - H1b1) [REMINDER] The attempt is not disqualified for reaching the time limit, due to exceptions for Multiple Blindfolded Solving (see Regulations A1a4 and A1a5).
-- H1b1) [ADDITION] The judge may permit the competitor to continue the attempt unofficially, but the attempt must be interrupted and stopped first, in full accordance with the Regulations.
+- H1b1) [ADDITION] The judge may permit the competitor to continue the attempt unofficially, but the attempt must be stopped and judged first, in full accordance with the Regulations.
 - H1d) [EXAMPLE] Example: If a competitor attempts 10 cubes, stops with a time of 59:57, and has two time penalties, the time for the result is 59:57 + 2*2 = 60:01 (also see Guideline A1a5).
 - H1d) [EXAMPLE] Example: If a competitor attempts 10 cubes, and the judge stops him at one 60 minutes, and has two time penalties, the time for the result is 60:00 + 2*2 = 60:04 (also see Guideline A1a5).